Code-behind class

 You should call initializeComponent() after you initialize all of the state which the FXML scene graph depends on, but before you actually access the FXML scene graph.

-fx:controller and fx:root are both directives of the FXML 1.0 format, and are not available in the FXML 2.0 format. fx:class is a new directive that allows combining markup and imperative code.
+fx:controller and fx:root are both directives of the FXML 1.0 format, and are not available in the FXML 2.0 format. fx:subclass is a new directive that allows combining markup and imperative code.
 This is similar to the fx:root directive, but doesn’t require using FXMLLoader to load the markup at runtime.

 FXML 2.0 always compiles down to scene graph nodes; it does not support the markup/controller model of FXML 1.0 out of the box.
 Instead, it is left to developers to implement their favorite architectural patterns.
 FXML 2.0 is well-suited to implement patterns like MVC or MVVM.